vm03/payload_dumper/README.md

 ## Guide

+### Preparation
-- Make you sure you have Python 3.6 installed.
+- Make you sure you have Python 3.6 or later installed.
-- Download payload_dumper.py and update_metadata_pb2.py
+- Download payload_dumper.py, update_metadata_pb2.py and requirements.txt
 - Extract your OTA zip and place payload.bin in the same folder as these files.
 - Open PowerShell, Command Prompt, or Terminal depending on your OS.
-- Enter the following command: python -m pip install protobuf
+- Enter the following command: python -m pip install -r requirements.txt

 ### Full OTA